Whistleblowing Channels Can Reduce Psychosocial Risk at Work

 “Yes, we do want that safe reporting channel to be in place for people to be able to raise sexual harassment concerns,” says Morgan.
 “What is important in that context is making sure that the organisation promotes that in the right way and designs it in the right way so that people feel safe, because it’s a very different type of offence to something more fraud or financial crime related because of the impact on the victim.”

-What leadership reporting needs to include
+What your leadership reporting needs to include

 “The executives, the board also for guidance, but more the executive leadership team, the decisions that they make... they cannot exercise due diligence unless they’re getting the proper and good reporting back,” says Morris.